Existence and classification of $b$-contact structures: Preliminaries

 Given a hypersurface $\Sigma$ embedded in a contact manifold $(M,\xi)$, the contact structure induces a singular $1$-dimensional foliation on $\Sigma$, called the characteristic foliation and denoted $\Sigma_\xi$.
 In three dimensions, it is defined as $\xi\cap T\Sigma$, and the singular points of the foliation are exactly those points $x\in \Sigma$ where $\xi$ is tangent to $T\Sigma$.
 For more details concerning the characteristic foliation, we refer to \cite[Section 4.6.1]{Ge}.
 Convex surfaces are a powerful tool to study $3$-dimensional contact manifolds and were introduced in \cite{G1}.
 The higher dimensional equivalent has been initiated by the work of \cite{HH}, see also \cite{EP}.

 An embedded hypersurface $\Sigma \subset (M,\xi)$ in a contact manifold is convex if there exists a contact vector field $X$ (that is a vector field that preserves the contact structure) that is transverse to $\Sigma$.
 An equivalent characterization is that there is a neighborhood $U\cong \Sigma \times (-\varepsilon,\varepsilon)$ of $\Sigma$ where $\xi$ is defined by a contact form that is invariant with respect to a coordinate in $(-\varepsilon,\varepsilon)$.
-Such a neighborhood is called $\R$-invariant neighborhood and the contact form is called $\R$-invariant.
+Such a neighborhood is called $\R$-invariant and the contact form is called $\R$-invariant.
 In dimension $3$, convex surfaces are $C^\infty$-generic, as shown by Giroux \cite{G1}. \begin{theorem} Let $\Sigma \subset (M,\xi)$ be a surface.
-Then there exists an $C^\infty$-small isotopy that makes $\Sigma$ convex. \end{theorem}
+Then there exists a $C^\infty$-small isotopy that makes $\Sigma$ convex. \end{theorem}

 The set $\Gamma \subset \Sigma$ defined by $\Gamma:= \{x \in \Sigma \enspace |\enspace X_x \in \xi \}$, where $X$ is the contact vector field transverse to $\Sigma$, is called the \emph{dividing set} of the convex contact surface.
 It follows from the contact condition that $\Gamma$ is an embedded (closed) hypersurface and that $\Sigma \setminus \Gamma$ is equipped with an exact symplectic form.
-The dividing set contains the contact topological information of a neighborhood around the convex hypersurface.
+The dividing set contains the contact topological information of a neighborhood around the convex hypersurface. {Let us finish by pointing out that Theorem \ref{thm:giroux} holds in higher dimensions if we allow the isotopy to be $C^0$-small only \cite{HH, EP}.}